Best Gaming Desk for 2018

 Every hardcore gamer knows you need the right gear to game comfortably for extended periods of time.
 You need a high-performance rig with a dedicated GPU and fast CPU to handle your games at the appropriate settings, a mouse with the good DPI, and sometimes you even use multiple monitors to follow several screens of action at once.
 Mechanical keyboards, gamepads, LCD monitors with fast response times and other gaming peripherals are all vital to putting in your best performance, but what about your desk?
 The desk is the unsung hero of the gamer's arsenal, because it's what physically holds everything together.
 But what is the best desk for PC gaming?
 The best gaming desk for your PC setup needs to provide a smooth plane for your mouse, enough surface room for your monitors, and ample compartments and storage space to hold essential gear and accessories.

 Best Gaming Desk - Scratching the Surface

-When choosing a desk with gaming in mind, there are many different ways that you can go.
+When choosing the best desk with gaming as the center focua, there are many different styles and construction materials to choose from.
 Some gamers prefer a more minimalist approach, so that they have nothing that could possibly get in the way of their hand movements.
 Other gamers prefer more elaborate desks, some of which include their own cable management systems for power cords, and even desks that offer USB hubs built in.
 Whichever you feel is best, one thing that any gaming desk needs is space.
-The ideal amount of clearance for a mouse pad is a little under a foot of movement, so that you aren't bumping into anything during a sweeping pull or push.
+The ideal amount of clearance for a mouse pad should provide at least 12" of movement so that you aren't bumping into anything during a sweeping pull or push.
 Keyboard length also needs to be taken into consideration, as some gamer-targeted keyboards are longer than standard models due to additonal macro keys, meaning you probably need a longer than average keyboard tray so it fits comfortably.